Noud63/europe/README.md

 <h1>COUNTRIES OF EUROPE</h1>

-Europe is the exact same app as 'countries-of-europe', which is written in vanilla js.<br>
+COUNTRIES OF EUROPE is the exact same app as 'countries-of-europe', which is written in vanilla js.<br>
 This version is converted to React.js<br><br>

 Brief information about countries in Europe